Offline Environment Deployment Manual¶

 Launcher | A WEB application used for deploying and installing Guance.
 Follow the steps guided by the Launcher service to complete the installation and upgrade of Guance. |

-Operations Machine | A machine installed with kubectl that is on the same network as the target Kubernetes cluster. |
+Operations Machine | A machine with kubectl installed, in the same network as the target Kubernetes cluster. |

-Deployment Machine | A machine that accesses the Launcher service via a browser to complete the guidance, installation, and debugging of Guance. |
+Deployment Machine | A machine that accesses the launcher service via a browser to complete the guidance, installation, and debugging of Guance. |

 kubectl | The command-line client tool for Kubernetes, installed on the operations machine. |

-1.3 Deployment Architecture¶
+1.3 Deployment Steps Framework¶

 2 Resource Preparation¶